 The stock market is volatile.
 The CEOs salaries are out of control.
 The hedge funds are losing money.
 What options does that leave for the safety investors?
 Where can we invest our money to ensure it will not lose value?
 A bigger question is this: Who can you trust?

 If safety and security are your goals, I think you have three choices.

 • FDIC guaranteed bank accounts

 How about Credit Unions, are they safe?
 The funds in your credit union are insured by the National Credit Union Share Insurance Fund.
 (NCUSIF).
-This protection was established by Congress in 1970 to insure member share accounts at federally insured credit unions.
-All federally insured credit unions proudly proclaim this insurance and make certain you know that your funds are safe.
-Guarantees, safety and security is their mantra and they want you to be aware of it.
+This protection was established by Congress in 1970 to protect member share accounts at federally insured credit unions.
+All federally insured credit unions proudly proclaim this insurance and make sure you know that your funds are safe.
+Guarantees, safety, and security is their mantra, and they want you to be aware of it.

 How about insurance companies?
 Life insurance and annuity products?
-These products are also guaranteed and the guarantee is based on your state of residence.
-Each state participates in these guarantees and it is known as “The State Guarantee”.
-This guarantee is in place to help and assist policy owners in the event of insolvency of an insurance company to provide funding and liquidity.
-Coverage and protection is generally for individual policies and the limits of protection will vary from state to state and many states have limits as high as $500,000.
-There are two exceptions to this guarantee: Fraternal organizations (such as Knights of Columbus etc.) are omitted and variable annuities are not under this guarantee.
+These products are also guaranteed, and the guarantee is based on your state of residence.
+Each state participates in these guarantees, and it is known as “The State Guarantee.”
+This guarantee is in place to help and assist policy owners in the event of the insolvency of an insurance company to provide funding and liquidity.
+Coverage and protection are generally for individual policies, and the limits of protection will vary from state to state and many states have limits as high as $500,000.
+There are two exceptions to this guarantee: Fraternal organizations (such as Knights of Columbus etc.) are omitted, and variable annuities are not under this guarantee.